Straight Ally Flag – What Does It Mean?

 This is knowing that an ally has imbibed the change he or she wants to happen in society.
 Integration is a slow process of discovery, action, and awareness, not just of social injustices, but of what he or she has been doing to address that.
 It’s a personal process that involves reflection.

-History and Meaning Behind the Straight Ally Flag
+What Does the Straight Ally Flag Mean?

 Straight ally flag